DIY: How to Make an iPad Mockup, 100% Scale Model

 Step 2

-Open image with image editing program, such as Photoshop.
+Open the image with an image editing program, such as Photoshop.
 Make sure:

 - Image is 150DPI